A Biotech Start-up that colors our lives without polluting it...

 Author

 Je me plais à évoluer dans des milieux challengeants aux projets innovants et prometteurs comme je peux l'expérimenter actuellement chez Kinéis.
 Très sociable, j'aime travailler en équipe et apprendre ne me fait pas peur.
 Bien au contraire, c'est ce qui me motive.
-See 2 other publications by the author
+See 2 See the author's other publications

 No comment